Table of Contents[Hide][Show]

 - 16. New Mexico Museum of Natural History and Science

-Headed to Albuquerque?
-Check out these free (and almost free) things to do with kids.
-The southwest has so many fantastic cities to explore, so if Albuquerque isn’t on your “must visit” list, consider adding it.
-From historic route 66 to the fun things to do in downtown Albuquerque, there is so much to discover, including these fun free things to do in Albuquerque New Mexico.
+The American Southwest has so many fantastic cities to explore, so if Albuquerque isn’t on your “must visit” list, consider adding it.
+From historic Route 66 to the fun things to do in downtown Albuquerque, there is so much to discover, including these fun free things to do in Albuquerque New Mexico.

 One of my rules when traveling is to research more activities than I think we’ll need to keep us busy.
 That rule has served me well over years of traveling with my kids.
 Even though I’m a planner versus a let’s wing it-er, it never hurts to have info on things to do in a particular locale in your back pocket, especially free or cheap things.

 Read More: 15 Best New Mexico Resorts for Families

 1. Hang with the Locals

 If you’re planning a trip to Albuquerque, check out the ABQ To Do page.
 It’s a great resource where you can learn about pop-ups, live music concerts, classes, community projects and more.